yujunz/gitlab.com-runbooks/docs/patroni/postgresql-locking.md

 ## About Locking

+Link to the video of the [runbook simulation](https://youtu.be/-mrKyJuTd5w).

 A `lock` in PostgreSQL is a feature that allows transactions to _hold_ something.
 Usually, that _something_ is a table, an index, or a portion (row/s) of these.

 Locks are the way PostgreSQL ensure transactional data consistency, and this is specially handy when concurrent transactions tries to write the same data.